sebastian-king/Encode-to-Stream/README.md

 The programs `mediainfo` and `bc` are also used by the script and can be installed using `apt-get install mediainfo bc`

+* `bc` is now only used by the bash version of the script.
+The Perl version is recommended.